-Parameters match (list, str) - a list or str stating what must match in the netCDF files.
+• match (list, str) - Optional argument when join = 'variables'.
+A list or str stating what must match in the netCDF files.
 Defaults to year/month/day.
 This list must be some combination of year/month/day.
 An error will be thrown if the elements of time in match do not match across all netCDF files.
 The only exception is if there is a single date file in the ensemble.